phoenix-rtos/phoenix-rtos-doc/coding/index.md

  */
 ```

-One line comment should look like the following example.
+One line comment:

 ```c
 /* comment */
 ```

+### PS-CODE-REC-061

-All comments should be brief and placed only in essential parts of the code.
-Comments are not the place to copy parts of
+Comments should be brief and placed only in essential parts of the code.

+### PS-CODE-REC-062

+Comments should not contain copied parts of specification.

+#### Note

-the specifications.
-Nor are they the place to express programmer's novel writing skills.
+Comments are not the place to express programmer's novel writing skills.

-The use of any kind of documentation generator (e.g. Doxygen) is strictly forbidden.
+### PS-CODE-REC-063

+Documentation generators (e.g. Doxygen) should not be used.

 ## Code disabling

+### PS-CODE-REC-064

+Disabled or dead code should not be placed in the code.

+#### Note

-Leaving disabled, dead code should be avoided, version control should be relied upon to hold obsolete code.
-However,
+Version control should be relied upon to hold obsolete code.

-should it be necessary, preprocessor should be used:
+### PS-CODE-REC-065

+If disabled or dead code is present (it was necessary), preprocessor should be used accordingly:

 ```c
 releveantCode();